assist-iot/vpn/README.md

 2. Import the configuration file
 3. Connect to the VPN

-In Linux, use the Wireguard cli.
+In Linux, use the Wireguard CLI.

 1. Install Wireguard
 2. Create the Wireguard configuration file